What Is Pelvic Girdle Pain?

-Check out the video below to see a few great positioning options to help you feel comfortable, find pain relief, and get the best rest.
-You can always read on for the details below too
+Check out the video below (or read on below it!) to see a few great positioning options to help you feel comfortable, find pain relief, and get the best rest.

 Just like for sitting, we can apply the same biomechanical idea about keeping our knees apart while sleeping (the potential hormonal influences and pelvis mobility challenges are likely at play during the daytime and through the night).
 During pregnancy its often recommended people sleep on their left sides, but many people like to roll slightly forward to bring their top knee down to rest on the bed in front of their bottom leg.
 This knee-down position could increase pregnancy related pelvic girdle pain.

 To lend the pelvis a bit more support, it might feel better to keep your knee at the same level as the top of your pelvis.
 With the knee supported higher in this way, the thigh bone (or femur) can’t pull down as much on the pelvis bones.
 This added support could feel better both for the SI joints in the back and the pubic bone in the front.

 One commonly recommended fix is simply to put a pillow between your knees.